adams85/filelogger/README.md

 }
 ```

-(Don't forget to remove comments when targeting .NET Core 3 as the new [System.Text.Json](https://devblogs.microsoft.com/dotnet/try-the-new-system-text-json-apis/) parser don't like them!)
+(You may have to remove comments when targeting .NET Core 3 as the new [System.Text.Json](https://devblogs.microsoft.com/dotnet/try-the-new-system-text-json-apis/) parser don't like them!)